Quasisymmetric Embeddability of Weak Tangents: Introduction

 The Gromov-Hausdorff distance gives a precise meaning to how close or far apart two arbitrary (compact) metric spaces are.
 The definition that is widely used nowadays can be traced back to Gromov in \cite{Gr81a} and \cite{Gr81b}.
 More precisely, the Gromov-Hausdorff distance of two compact metric spaces is the infimum Hausdorff distance of their isometric images in the same space.
 Intuitively, it measures how far the two compact metric spaces are from being isometric.

 The weak tangents of a metric space are analogous to the tangent planes of a surface.
 Let $X$ be a metric space and $p \in X$. ``Blowing up" $X$ near $p$ generates a sequence of dilations, which provides a better and better illustration of the local behavior near $p$.
 A weak tangent at $p$ is the limit (if it exists) of such a sequence, where the limit is in the (pointed) Gromov-Hausdorff sense.
-Gromov's compactness theorem shows that a subconvergent metric space exists, given some conditions on the ambient space.
-See Proposition \ref{precompactness} and \ref{psprecompactness}.
-We denote by $WT_p(X)$ the collection of all weak tangents at $p$ in $X$.
-See Section \ref{Preliminaries} for more details.
+Gromov's compactness theorem shows that a subconvergent metric space always exists, given some conditions on the ambient space.
+See Propositions \ref{precompactness} and \ref{psprecompactness}.

-A natural question raised by weak tangents is: Is there any analytical or geometrical relation between the ambient space and its weak tangents?
+A natural question raised regarding weak tangents is: Is there any analytical or geometrical relation between the ambient space and its weak tangents?
 There are some answers to this question.
-One remarkable achievement in answering this question is Cheeger-Colding theory.
-Cheeger-Colding theory investigates the analytical and geometrical properties of the weak tangents of complete connected manifolds with lower bounded Ricci curvatures.
+One remarkable achievement in answering this question is the Cheeger-Colding theory.
+The Cheeger-Colding theory investigates the analytical and geometrical properties of the weak tangents of complete connected manifolds with lower bounded Ricci curvatures.
 See \cite{CC97},\cite{CC00a} and \cite{CC00b} for more details.
-Cheeger-Colding theory is widely used in many important works, including the proof of Thurston's geometrization conjecture and the proof of the existence of K\"ahler-Einstein metrics on Fano manifolds.
+The Cheeger-Colding theory is widely used in many important works, including the proof of Thurston's geometrization conjecture and the proof of the existence of K\"ahler-Einstein metrics on Fano manifolds.
 Weak tangents also play a role in studying Poincar\'e inequalities on metric spaces, see \cite{Ch99} and \cite{CK15} for examples.
 In \cite{BKM09} and \cite{BM13}, metric fractals are studied together with weak tangents.